Accelerated Markov Chain Monte Carlo Algorithms on Discrete States: Properties of aMCMC

 Recall the Hamiltonian is $\mathcal{H}(p,\psi) = \frac{1}{2} \psi \mathbb{K}(p) \psi^{\top} + \mathcal{U}(p).$

-In this subsection, we establish the exponential convergence of the state variables for an explicit chosen damping parameter, by employing the Lyapunov analysis.
+In this subsection, we establish the exponential convergence of the state variables for an explicitly chosen damping parameter by employing the Lyapunov analysis. {Previous work designs the damping parameter $\gamma(t)$ using the minimum Hessian eigenvalue in Euclidean settings \citep{Nesterov1983Accelerating,Nesterov2013Introductory} or sectional curvatures on Riemannian manifolds \citep{Alimisis2020Continuous}.
+When the Onsager response matrix $\mathbb{K}(p)$ depends on $p$, analyzing sectional curvatures on the probability manifold $\P(V)$ endowed with the graphical Wasserstein metric $g_W$ becomes essential \citep{li2025geometriccalculationsprobabilitymanifolds}.}

 Our derivation relies on the assumptions that the Onsager's response matrix is constant (i.e, independent of $p(t)$), and the potential function $\mathcal{U}(p)$ is geodescially $\lambda$-strongly convex.
 Let the Onsager's response matrix $\mathbb{K}(p)=K$ for some positive semi-definite $K$.
-The corresponding Riemannian metric defined in \eqref{def:W_metric} or \eqref{eq:W_metric} is flat.
+The corresponding Riemannian metric is flat.
 A function $\mathcal{U}$ on $\P(V)$ equipped with such a flat metric is geodesically $\lambda$-strongly convex for some constant $\lambda >0$, if

 Now, we define a Lyapunov function by